AurelienNioche/ActiveTeachingServer/README.md

 Install the "postgresql" package.
 It will also create a system user called postgres.

-*Make sure you run commands starting with "$" as your normal user and those starting by "[postgres]" as postgres (use "sudo -iu postgres" and "exit" to swap between the two)*
+*Make sure you run commands starting with "$" as your normal/super user and those starting by "[postgres]" as postgres (use "sudo -iu postgres" and "exit" to swap between the two)*

 Switch to the PostgreSQL user: